shoreagents/shoreagents-it/src/hooks/README.md

 ### Examples

 See the component files for complete usage examples:
-- `src/components/members-activity-log.tsx` - Members table usage
+- `src/components/companies-activity-log.tsx` - Companies table usage
 - Future components can use the same pattern for other tables